 Therapy sessions with the child or adolescent will commence, during which each child will be treated according to their specific needs.
 The length of a therapy process varies depending on the needs of your child.

-Follow-up feedback sessions with the parents, gives the opportunity to assess the child’s progress and treatment plan.
+Follow-up feedback sessions with the parents allow assessing the child’s progress and treatment plan.

 Book an Appointment with Dr. Arina Fourie by Completing the Form Below.